DanHodgson12/Sumerata-Designs/README.md

 ### Device compatibility

-- The website was tested across a wide varietty of devices using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) & [Responsive Design Checker](https://www.responsivedesignchecker.com/) - no appearance, responsiveness or functionality issues were found.
+- The website was tested across a wide variety of devices using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) & [Responsive Design Checker](https://www.responsivedesignchecker.com/) - no appearance, responsiveness or functionality issues were found.

 ### Common Elements Testing